miadabdi/streamy_process_node/README.md

 npm start
 ```

-The application will be available on the port specified in the `app.env` file.
+The application will be available on the port specified in the `.env` file.
 You can route traffic to the app using Nginx.

 # Details of video processing